Bzip2

+bzip2 is a file format and a file compression program.
+The program uses the Burrows–Wheeler algorithm to compress and decompress a single file using the bzip2 file format. libbzip2 is a lossless data compression software library used by the bzip2 program.

-bzip2 is a free and open-source file compression program that uses the Burrows–Wheeler algorithm.
-It only compresses single files and is not a file archiver.
-It relies on separate external utilities such as tar for tasks such as handling multiple files, and other tools for encryption, and archive splitting.
+bzip2 is not a file archiver and thus relies on separate external utilities such as tar for tasks such as handling multiple files, and other tools for encryption, and archive splitting.

-bzip2 was initially released in 1996 by Julian Seward.
+bzip2 was initially released in 1996 (originally named bzip) by Julian Seward.
 It compresses most files more effectively than older LZW and Deflate compression algorithms but is slower. bzip2 is particularly efficient for text data, and decompression is relatively fast.
 The algorithm uses several layers of compression techniques, such as run-length encoding (RLE), Burrows–Wheeler transform (BWT), move-to-front transform (MTF), and Huffman coding.

 bzip2 compresses data in blocks between 100 and 900 kB and uses the Burrows–Wheeler transform to convert frequently recurring character sequences into strings of identical letters.
 The move-to-front transform and Huffman coding are then applied.
 The compression performance is asymmetric, with decompression being faster than compression.

 The algorithm has gone through multiple maintainers since its initial release, with Micah Snyder being the maintainer since June 2021.
 There have been some modifications to the algorithm, such as pbzip2 and lbzip2, which use multi-threading to improve compression speed on multi-CPU and multi-core computers.

 bzip2 is suitable for use in big data applications with cluster computing frameworks like Hadoop and Apache Spark, as a compressed block can be decompressed without having to process earlier blocks.

 The bundled bzip2recover utility tries recovering readable parts of damaged bzip2 data.
 It works by searching for individual blocks and dumping them into separate files.

 History

-Seward made the first public release of bzip2, version 0.15, in July 1996.
+Differences from bzip

+Seward made the first public release of bzip, version 0.15, in July 1996.
+Due to software patent issues, bzip2 version 0.1 was released in August 1997, with Huffman coding replacing the arithmetic coding used by bzip.
+The format in which bzip2 is created was not compatible with bzip and any efforts to make both the programs compatibility were not met because of the patent issues. bzip is no longer available and is replaced by bzip2.

 The compressor's stability and popularity grew over the next several years, and Seward released version 1.0 in late 2000.
 Following a nine-year hiatus of updates for the project since 2010, on 4 June 2019 Federico Mena accepted maintainership of the bzip2 project.
 Bzip2 version 1.0.8 was released 13 July 2019.
 Since June 2021, the maintainer is Micah Snyder.